Microcontroller C programming

 }

-the compiled code size is small.
-Write to array element is done by two clock cycles, because address of each element is known.
-Program size is 50 words.
+The compiled code size is small.
+Write to an array element done by two clock cycles because each element’s address is known.
+The program size is 50 words.
 Data memory is 100 bytes.
-Main() function is performed in 9 cycles with stack init.
+The main() function is performed in 9 cycles with stack init.

 The same program but heap is used: